bitcoincashorg/bitcoincash.org/spec/cashaddr.md

 2. A variable number of bytes with address data.
 3. A 40 bits checksum.

-The following table is used for encoding.
+The following table is used for the encoding.

 |     | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 |
 | --: | - | - | - | - | - | - | - | - |